Business Report Writing Course: From Core Skills to AI Tools

 Reviewing

-The four stages of review: double-checking for content; keeping a clear, navigable structure; checking for plain English usage; proofreading for style, grammar and formatting.
+The four stages of review: checking for plain English usage; proofreading for style, grammar and formatting.

 Intended audience

-This course is aimed at mid-career or senior professionals who need to write balanced and thorough reports – either to persuade, inform or request an outcome.
-If you write simple reports that are less than two pages long, you may want to take the essential Business Writing Course: Essentials first.
-If you are seeking writing skills that apply to a range of advanced settings and not just reports, consider our Business Writing Course: Masterclass.
+This business writing course is aimed at mid-career or senior professionals who need to write balanced and thorough reports – either to persuade, inform or request an outcome.
+If you write simple reports that are less than two pages long, you may want to take the Business Writing Essentials Course: From Core Skills to AI Tools first.
+If you are seeking writing skills that apply to a range of advanced settings and not just reports, consider our Business Writing Masterclass: From Core Skills to AI Tools.

 Prerequisites